1iveowl/custom-claim-provider/README.md

 }
 ```

-2. Add the missing values `App ID` and `Tenant ID` to the app settings file.
-The result should now look something like this:
+2. After adding the missing values `App ID` and `Tenant ID` to the app settings file, the result should now look something like this:

 ```json
 {